docandrew/uds-core-rke2/README.md

-# WORK IN PROGRESS - DOES NOT BUILD YET
+# WORK IN PROGRESS - YOU MAY HAVE ISSUES WITH THIS PACKAGE, NOT FOR PRODUCTION

 ## UDS Core RKE2 Example Bundle